 2. Attend a Show at Rosebud Theatre

 This theatre is well worth the drive: it’s one of the best theatre schools in Western Canada and gives plenty of theatrical thrills to over 35,000 people every year.
-2018 marks the Rosebud Theatre’s 35th anniversary season, and they’re pulling out the stops, including a summer production of Joseph and the Amazing Technicolour Dreamcoat.
+2018 marked the Rosebud Theatre’s 35th anniversary season.
 Each show ticket comes with a buffet meal courtesy of the Haskayne Kenney Mercantile.
 Talk about dinner and a show!

 3. Eat a Mammoth Burger at Bernie and the Boys